Threshold and quasi-stationary distribution for the SIS model on networks: The limit

 \section{The $K \to \infty$ limit}

-In our numerical experiments, we found that the accuracy of our approximation increases quickly as $K$ increases.
+In our experiments so far, we found that the accuracy of our approximation increases quickly as $K$ increases.
 On the other hand, increasing $K$ also increases the complexity of our method, since in each iteration we need to solve a system of $L=(K+1)^2$ linear equations to compute the stationary distribution of each pair, and doing this with standard linear algebra requires $O(L^3)=O(K^6)$ operations.
 While this growth in complexity is only polynomial, and we might be able to decrease it by exploiting the structure of the system, in practice it is still sufficiently severe that we must settle for relatively small values such as $K=8$.

 Practicality notwithstanding, we may still inquire as to what would happen in the limit $K \to \infty$.
-In this case, the set of $S$ states converges to a continuum, each one associated with a real-valued time since the node became susceptible.
-The decay between these states becomes deterministic; the linear equations corresponding to finite $K$ become differential equations.
-While we are unaware of a practical method to solve the resulting system, we present them here for the $(q+1)$-regular graph.
+In this case, the set of $S$ states converges to a continuum, each one associated with the real-valued time since the node last became susceptible.
+The aging or decay between these states becomes deterministic, and the linear equations corresponding to finite $K$ become differential equations.

-We use the following quantities and functions, which vary with time $t$. \begin{itemize} \item $S$ and $I$ are the fraction of vertices that are susceptible and infectious respectively. \item $g(x)$ is the density of vertices that are currently susceptible and have age $x$, i.e., which recovered and became susceptible at time $t-x$. \item $f(x,y)$ is the density of edges $(i,j)$ where $i$ and $j$ are both susceptible and have ages $x$ and $y$ respectively.
+For the random $(q+1)$-regular graph, all nodes and edges are statistically identical.
+To describe the limit $K \to \infty$ we use the following quantities and functions, which may vary with time $t$: \begin{itemize} \item $S$ and $I$ are the fraction of vertices that are susceptible and infectious respectively. \item $g(x)$ is the density of vertices that are currently susceptible and have age $x$, i.e., which recovered and became susceptible at time $t-x$. \item $f(x,y)$ is the density of edges $(i,j)$ where $i$ and $j$ are both susceptible and have ages $x$ and $y$ respectively.
 We treat $i,j$ and $x,y$ as ordered pairs and count a given edge whose endpoints have ages $x,y$ half towards $f(x,y)$ and half towards $f(y,x)$.
 Thus $f(x,y)=f(y,x)$ and the total fraction of edges where both endpoints are susceptible is $\iint \dx \,\dy \,f(x,y)$. \item $h(x)$ is the density of edges where one endpoint is infectious and the other is susceptible with age $x$, where we view these two as an unordered pair. \item $\ell$ is the fraction of edges where both endpoints are infectious. \end{itemize} We have several identities:

 To see Eqs.~\eqref{eq:id-g} and~\eqref{eq:id-I}, think of choosing a random node by first choosing a uniformly random edge and then flipping a coin to choose between its two endpoints: this yields a uniformly random node since our network is regular.
 In Eq.~\eqref{eq:id-g} we use the fact that $f(x,y) = (f(x,y)+f(y,x))/2$.